Student Organization/Club Conduct Procedures

 Procedure

 OSC and SAE have the responsibility for handling all allegations of RSO misconduct on behalf of the University.
-When SAE receives a report or information about a student organization’s alleged misconduct, an investigation may occur if warranted (as determined by SAE).
-SAE will send the president or chair of the student organization a written letter to schedule an informal conference as well as to notify the president or chair of the charges and the range of potential sanctions.
+When SAE receives a report or information about a student organization’s alleged misconduct, interim sanctions and an investigation may occur if warranted (as determined by SAE).
+SAE will send the president or chair of the student organization a written letter to schedule an informal conference as well as to notify the president or chair of the allegations and the range of potential sanctions.
 Allegations involving discrimination, harassment, and/or retaliation based on a protected status, or allegations of sex/gender discrimination, harassment, retaliation, sexual misconduct, dating or domestic violence, or stalking, will be handled by the campus Title IX Coordinator/DHR Administrator in accordance with the policy and procedures set forth in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy)10, in coordination with OSC and SAE.

-During the informal conference, SAE will meet with the president or chair of the RSO to discuss the allegations and charges, as well as the proposed sanctions.
+During the informal conference, SAE will meet with the president or chair of the RSO to discuss the allegations and charges, as well as the possible sanctions.
 The RSO president or chair may have one advisor of their choice.
-The RSO charged may elect to be accompanied by an advisor of their choice to a meeting, interview, or hearing regarding the allegations, subject to the same limitations set forth in Executive Order 1098 Article II.
+The RSO charged may elect to be accompanied by an advisor of their choice to a meeting, interview, or hearing regarding the allegations, subject to the same limitations set forth in the Student Conduct Process, Article II.
 C (pertaining to individual student conduct proceedings).
 The advisor may not answer questions regarding the subject matter of the proceedings for the RSO charged.
 When the alleged violation is a felony, a single attorney is permitted, meaning the RSO charged may elect an attorney as an advisor.
 However, any advisor is limited to observing, consulting with, and providing support to the RSO.
 RSO Code of Conduct matters do not fall under the definition of a legal processes and attorneys may not participate directly in the process.
 If the RSO is found responsible for misconduct by SAE, the Director of SAE or the Student Conduct Administrator will issue a written notice to the RSO president or chair setting forth the final charges and related sanctions.
 Conduct outcome letters are Administrative Actions and, therefore, are not required to be memorialized with a signature by the RSO president or chair.
 An opportunity to speak about the proposed sanctions will be provided to the RSO president or chair prior to the Outcome Letter being submitted; this is the only time when the Organization leader will have an opportunity to mention potential errors in the investigation or reporting.
 There is no appeal process for RSOs.

 The RSO president or chair may view their organization's disciplinary file by contacting the Director of SAE or OSC.
 Organization conduct files will not be released during an open investigation.
 Conduct files may contain the following documents: photographs, supporting documents, memos, police reports, and official letters submitted to the RSO president or chair.
 Each case is unique, and not all files will contain each of these components.
 If necessary, SAE or the OSC may redact documents to protect any student/witness identities or information as appropriate.
 Investigation notes are considered for private use only and will not be released.
 RSO disciplinary files must remain with SAE or OSC, cannot be photographed, and will not be sent to RSO president or chairs via email.
 These files are part of the RSO's records indefinitely.